qualiaMachine/ML_with_Amazon_SageMaker/episodes/SageMaker-notebooks-as-controllers.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Step 2: Running Python code with SageMaker notebooks
+## Setting up our notebook environment
 Amazon SageMaker provides a managed environment to simplify the process of building, training, and deploying machine learning models.
-By using SageMaker, you can focus on model development without needing to manually provision resources or set up environments.
-In this episode, we’ll guide you through setting up a **SageMaker notebook instance**—a Jupyter notebook hosted on AWS specifically for running SageMaker jobs.
-This setup allows you to efficiently manage and monitor machine learning workflows directly from a lightweight notebook controller.
-We’ll also cover loading data in preparation for model training and tuning in future episodes, using the Titanic dataset stored in S3.
+In this episode, we'll set up a **SageMaker notebook instance**—a Jupyter notebook hosted on AWS for managing SageMaker workflows.

 ### Using the notebook as a controller
 In this setup, the notebook instance functions as a *controller* to manage more resource-intensive compute tasks.
-By selecting a minimal instance (e.g., `ml.t3.medium`) for the notebook, you can perform lightweight operations and leverage the **SageMaker Python SDK** to launch more powerful, scalable compute instances when needed for model training, batch processing, or hyperparameter tuning.
-This approach minimizes costs by keeping your controller instance lightweight while accessing the full power of SageMaker for demanding tasks.
+By selecting a minimal instance (e.g., `ml.t3.medium`), you can perform lightweight operations while leveraging the **SageMaker Python SDK** to launch scalable compute instances for model training, batch processing, and hyperparameter tuning.
+This approach minimizes costs while accessing the full power of SageMaker for demanding tasks.

-### Setting up the notebook
 We'll follow these steps to create our first "SageMaker notebook instance".

 #### 1. Navigate to SageMaker